AlexiaChen/awesome-stars/README.md

 - [StanGirard/quivr](https://github.com/StanGirard/quivr) – 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
 - [r2d4/react-llm](https://github.com/r2d4/react-llm) – Easy-to-use headless React Hooks to run LLMs in the browser with WebGPU.
 Just useLLM().
 - [microsoft/fluentui](https://github.com/microsoft/fluentui) – Fluent UI web represents a collection of utilities, React components, and web components for building web applications.
-- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) – ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [upscayl/upscayl](https://github.com/upscayl/upscayl) – 🆙 Upscayl - Free and Open Source AI Image Upscaler for Linux, MacOS and Windows built with Linux-First philosophy.
 - [okisdev/ChatChat](https://github.com/okisdev/ChatChat) – Chat Chat, unlock your next level AI conversation experience.
 Deploy your own AI Interface, all AI in one place.
 - [whoiskatrin/chart-gpt](https://github.com/whoiskatrin/chart-gpt) – AI tool to build charts based on text input